 BA graduate Samantha Contreras was selected to receive a California State Assembly Fellowship for the 2012/13 year.
 As a Capital Fellow, Contreras is assigned to work as an intern full-time for 11 months, from Oct.
 2012 to Sept.
 2013, in the Office of Assemblyman Das Williams (D-Santa Barbara).
 The State Assembly program is one of the nation’s oldest and most prestigious legislative fellowship programs.
 This opportunity provides individuals of all ages and backgrounds to directly participate in the legislative process.
 She follows 2009 CSULA Political Science Graduate Henry Castillo, who served as a fellow in 2010-11.

 Professor Emeritus and former Executive Director of the Pat Brown Institute, Dr. Jaime Regalado, received the Hank Lacayo Lifetime Achievement Award from the United States Hispanic Leadership Institute.

-October 2012: Public Administration Graduate Students Participate in Conference
+October 2012: MPA Students Participate in International Studies Association Conference

 August 2012: Professor Ellen Shiau receives PBI Mini-Grant